Owl-Media/RaceControl/README.md

 Each app follows its own platform's conventions rather than copying the other's UI:

-- **iOS** — built against Apple's Human Interface Guidelines: dark-first OLED-tuned palette, official F1 team/tyre colours, 44pt+ touch targets, Dynamic Type, semantic SF Symbols, tab-bar navigation (≤5 tabs), and consistent loading / error-with-retry / empty states on every screen.
+- **iOS**: built against Apple's Human Interface Guidelines, with a dark-first OLED-tuned palette, official F1 team/tyre colours, 44pt+ touch targets, Dynamic Type, semantic SF Symbols, tab-bar navigation (≤5 tabs), and consistent loading / error-with-retry / empty states on every screen.
-- **Android** — built against Material 3 and Android accessibility conventions: the same dark-first OLED-tuned palette and F1 team/tyre colours, but 48dp touch targets (Android's accessibility minimum, above iOS's 44pt), tab rows instead of segmented controls where the option count varies, no Material You dynamic colour (it would collide with the F1 team/tyre
+- **Android**: built against Material 3 and Android accessibility conventions, with the same dark-first OLED-tuned palette and F1 team/tyre colours, but 48dp touch targets (Android's accessibility minimum, above iOS's 44pt), tab rows instead of segmented controls where the option count varies, no Material You dynamic colour (it would collide with the F1 team/tyre